 |Google Maps||Apple Maps|

-Transferring from iPhone to Android AUTOMATICALLY
+Case 1: Transferring data from iPhone to Android AUTOMATICALLY

 We’re providing a complete guide below which should help you set up your new Android automatically from an iPhone.